 Highlights of several activities for which CSL scientists play significant and ongoing roles follows.

 The Montreal Protocol on Substances that Deplete the Ozone Layer was a landmark global agreement, signed in 1987, to protect the stratospheric ozone layer by phasing out the production and consumption of ozone depleting substances.
 The Scientific Assessment Panel (SAP) of the Montreal Protocol is charged with providing the scientific information that forms the basis for decisions made by the Parties to the treaty and producing the quadrennial Scientific Assessment of Ozone Depletion.
 CSL Director David Fahey serves as one of the four co-chairs of the SAP that produces the report.
-The 2018 Ozone Assessment is the eighth such report since 1991, and contains the most up-to-date understanding of stratospheric ozone depletion.
-The next assessment report will be released in 2022.
+The 2022 Ozone Assessment is the tenth such report, and contains the most up-to-date understanding of stratospheric ozone depletion.

 Additional UNEP Synthesis reports related to the Montreal Protocol:

 Since its inception in 1988, the Intergovernmental Panel on Climate Change (IPCC) Working Group I (WGI) has provided assessments and special reports that inform policy makers worldwide about global climate change.
 CSL scientists have served as chairs, authors, or reviewers for all of the six Assessment Reports (AR).
 The latest report, AR6 released in 2021, provides a comprehensive assessment of the physical science basis of climate change since the prior report was released.

 IPCC AR6 Climate Change 2021: The Physical Science Basis